NateyJayBee/fanuctpp/README.md

 - **Automatic Line Renumbering**: Automatically renumbers in-text lines in .ls files when changes are made.
 - **Automatic Semicolon Placement**: Automatically ends in-text lines in .ls files with a semicolon.
 - **Label Webview Command**: View all the Labels and Jump Labels in your code and move to the line number.
 - **Register & I/O Webview Command**: View all of the LS file data types and I/O in your active file.
 Adds button to replace name in the active file, or all in directory.
 Jump to line in code of each item with arrow buttons.
+- **Update Line Numbers Command**: Manually update in-text lines in .ls files on command.
 - **CodeFanuc Theme**: Custom theme for LS, KL, DT, and CF filetypes.

 <div align="center">